What is the Highest and Best Use of Your Marketing Staff Right Now?

 Strategic Use of Human Capital Pays Off

 The surest way to achieve scalability is to keep talent focused on their highest and best use.
 It will show a return on your technology investments.
 We worked with a US-based TAMP who was spending 3,000 hours a year manually aggregating, calculating, and formatting data to produce factsheets.
 They made the strategic decision upfront to use a turnkey automation solution.
 They outsource the implementation as opposed to using a DIY tool.
 As a result, the implementation took five months.
 Then, they saved thousands of hours annually.
 They now focus that time on strategic initiatives.
 These include managing and enhancing their services, researching new topics, and creating new investment solutions.
-By giving the work to a qualified vendor, they are left in a very strong position internally to handle the current situation.
-Now, this is the highest and best use scenario for asset management marketing!
+By off-loading the work to a qualified vendor, they are left in a very strong position internally to handle the current situation.

-I frequently check work assignments against criteria in my own organization.
-It reminds me that we’re striving to be strategic, not tactical.
-Here are the criteria: Plan, Manage, Analyze, Organize, and Direct.
-Less than 20% of any person’s job function should fall outside of these five areas of effort.
-That’s my rule; though, it is a difficult benchmark to maintain.
-People gravitate to task work because it’s immediately rewarding.
+The bottom line is that people will often gravitate toward task work because it’s immediately rewarding.
 However, as leaders, it is crucial to keep our people thinking strategically.
-Wasting time with menial tasks that should be automated and/or outsourced, especially in challenging economic times, is not the best use of asset management marketing.
+Wasting time with menial tasks that should be truly automated and/or outsourced, especially in challenging economic times, is not the highest and best use of talent.

 Share this post if you liked it!
 You may also subscribe to our blog to be notified when new posts are published.Here are some related resources that might interest you: